B3rn475/www.bernaschina.com/source/_posts/cloud9-on-raspberry-pi.md

 ![Raspberry Pi 1 Model B][url-raspberry-pi-image-file]

 ## The Solution
-First of all we need an ide, I've chosen [Cloud9][url-cloud9-repository] that is the opensource project on which is based [c9.io][url-cloud9-website].
+First of all we need an ide, I've chosen [Cloud9][url-cloud9-repository] that is the open source project on which is based [c9.io][url-cloud9-website].

 Cloud9 is developed using various technologies, the most important is [Node.js][url-nodejs-website].